Matt Strach

 LQA measures whether key localization goals have been achieved, and it needs to be approached strategically via a quality assurance action plan.
 This plan will vary from business to business, but most share several elements in common:

 It’s important to stress that localization quality assurance plans vary.
-For instance, game localization quality assurance plans will probably place more weight on customer experience testing than refining website content.
+For instance, game localization quality assurance plans will probably place more weight on customer experience testing than on refining website content.
 Find a mix that suits each project.

 Almost every localization project has a strong translation element.
 Translations matter, even if companies are expanding between English language markets.
 They are even more important as linguistic barriers become higher and more challenging.